kai-vu/site/_theses_dir/[supervisor-abbreviation]_[project-abbreviation].md

     - 'Skills'
 supervisor: '-- your name --'
 contact: '-- your email --'
-degree: '-- level of the project (either, B.Sc., M.Sc., or B.Sc./M.Sc.)'
+degree: '-- level of the project (either, B.Sc., M.Sc., or B.Sc./M.Sc.).
+Please pick only 1 --'
-description_link: 'either "/theses_dir/[file_name]", or a link to a google doc or other external resource.'
+description_link: 'Either "/theses_dir/[file_name]" if you with to link this document, or a link to a google doc or other external resource.
+Do not remove or leave it empty'
 ---